-Cats with extra toes are called “polydactyl” cats, a name that comes from the Greek origin words “poly” meaning “many” and “daktylos” meaning “digits”.
-Polydactyl cats aren’t all that uncommon.
-In fact, a polydactyl cat even made it to the White House when Theodore Roosevelt had a cat with extra toes named Slippers.
-While most cats have 18 toes, with five on both front paws and four on the back paws, it’s not unusual for a cat to have extras, some as many as eight toes on a given paw.
+While most cats have 18 toes, with five on both front paws and four on the back paws, it’s not unusual for a cat to have extras.
+Some have as many as eight toes on a given paw!
+Here’s what you should know about polydactyl cats.

 Why So Many Cats With Extra Toes?

 Polydactyly is a genetic abnormality that causes extra toes to form on one or more paw.
 Most polydactyl cats have extra toes on their front paws, though some have extras on the back paws, as well.

 It’s passed down from parent cats through a dominant gene.
 So even if one cat has a normal amount of toes while the other is polydactyl, 40 to 50 percent of their kittens will have extra toes.

 There’s nothing medically wrong with a cat having extra toes and it doesn’t hurt in any way.
 In fact, they can be quite beneficial.

 Some breeds are more likely to have polydactyly — the term for this abnormality.

 In the past, up to 40 percent of Maine Coons had extra toes — a useful trait in the state of Maine, which gets more than 100 inches of snow annually.
 The extra toes helped Maine Coons’ paws act like snowshoes so they could walk around outside without falling through the snow as easily.

 The reason polydactyl cats are so widespread in certain parts of the world like England, Whales, the eastern United States, and Canada may be because they were prized by sailors as bringers of good luck.